T

 landmark

 The iconic Flavian Amphitheatre, a marvel of Roman engineering and architecture.
-Imagine gladiatorial contests and public spectacles that once enthralled up to 80,000 spectators.
+Imagine gladiatorial contests and public spectacles that once took place within these ancient walls.
+The recent reopening of its underground Hypogeum offers an unparalleled glimpse into its operational past.

 2. Midday